Ph.D. Arizona State University

 B.S.
 Purdue University

 Dr. Maura Scott is Professor of Marketing at Florida State University (Ph.D.
 Arizona State University, M.S. and B.S.
 Purdue University).
-Her research interests include consumer behavior, over-consumption behavior, goal setting, self-regulation, and transformative consumer research.
-She is interested in studying how to help improve consumer financial decision making and consumer health decision making, particularly among vulnerable populations.
+Her research interests include consumer behavior, consumer and societal well-being, public policy, and services marketing.
+She is interested in studying how to help improve consumers’ financial, health, and food decisions, particularly among vulnerable populations.

-Her research has been published in leading marketing journals including the Journal of Marketing Research, Journal of Consumer Research, Journal of Consumer Psychology, Journal of the Academy of Marketing Science, Journal of Public Policy & Marketing, Journal of Retailing, Journal of Service Research, Journal of Economic Psychology, Social Science & Medicine, and Appetite, as well as other leading scholarly journals.
+Her research has been published in leading scholarly journals including the Journal of Marketing Research, Journal of Consumer Research, Journal of Consumer Psychology, Journal of the Academy of Marketing Science, Journal of Public Policy & Marketing, Journal of Retailing, Journal of Service Research, Journal of Economic Psychology, and Appetite, among others.

-Her research has been mentioned in leading outlets including New York Times, Wall Street Journal, Time, Forbes, Fast Company, and Entrepreneur.
-Her work has also been covered in lifestyle magazines such as Good Housekeeping, Women’s Health, Allure, Shape, Prevention, and Marie Claire (France Edition), and Consumer Reports Magazine.
+Her work has been mentioned in leading outlets including New York Times, Wall Street Journal, Time, Forbes, Fast Company, and Entrepreneur.
+It has also been covered in lifestyle magazines such as Women’s Health, Allure, Shape, Prevention, Consumer Reports, and Good Housekeeping.

 Dr. Scott’s industry background includes marketing management positions at 3M Company, Dial Corporation, and Motorola.
-She enjoys incorporating both her scholarly research and her industry background when she teaches undergraduate consumer behavior and the consumer behavior doctoral seminar.
+She enjoys incorporating both her scholarly research and her industry background when she teaches undergraduate consumer behavior and consumer behavior doctoral seminars.

 - Mende, Martin, Maura L. Scott, Jenny van Doorn, Dhruv Grewal, and Ilana Shanks, (2019) “Robots Rising: How Humanoid Robots Influence Consumers’ Service Experiences,” Journal of Marketing Research, 56 (4), 535-56 (lead article).